-We're all faced with questions when a matter is closed: what to keep, what not to keep, and how long to keep it.
+We're all faced with questions when a matter is closed: what to discard, what to keep, and how long to keep it.
 We want to ensure we have the necessary paperwork if a former client files a malpractice action against us and we must comply with rules regarding retention of client records.